MalinYamato/chat/README.md

-# Krypin Chat -- a little cozy place to stay at in Swedish
+# Rakuen 楽園　Chat -- a little cozy place to stay at in Swedish
-Krypin is a secure encrypted chat with profile management and several ways to enage in private chat, establish private chat rooms on the fly.
+Rakuen is a secure encrypted chat with profile management and several ways to enage in private chat, establish private chat rooms on the fly.
 You may log in by a Google or Facebook account thanks to the work of Dalton Hubble.
 The relationship between chatters and private chatters is governed by a Directed Acyclic Graph that has a limit on node depth.
 It is possible to chat while you view and hear those whom you chat with thanks to the team of Chicago mentioned below who built a SFU to implement pub/sub for streams, a gateway with various plug-ins to integrate the